CO2 Emissions¶

 plt.show()

-Visualize the relationship between some features and the target¶
+Visualize the relationship between the target and the feature with the highest correlation coefficient¶

 plt.show()